UPTO 35% off on All UPSC Courses 2024-25.

 Other issues like rehabilitation and resettlement of Kashmir pandits and referendum in the valley

-• The UN mediated referendum was supposed to happen immediately after the Pakistan’s attack on India in 1947.
-But the referendum was never happened as Pakistan never withdrawn its troops from Kashmir region.
+• The UN mediated referendum was supposed to happen immediately after Pakistan’s attack on India in 1947.
+But the referendum never happened as Pakistan never withdrew its troops from the Kashmir region.

-• Since the demography of Jammu and Kashmir has changed over the years and considering the radicalized youth in the region referendum would not be a viable solution, at least in a near future.
+• Since the demography of Jammu and Kashmir has changed over the years and considering the radicalized youth in the region, referendum would not be a viable solution, at least in the near future.

-• Three decades are passed since the exodus of Kashmiri Pandits from the region.
-They are made live like refugees in their own country.
-Their resettlement in the region will become possible only when the region rips the fruits of development and security scenario becomes peaceful.
+• Three decades have passed since the exodus of Kashmiri Pandits from the region.
+They are made to live like refugees in their own country.
+Their resettlement in the region will become possible only when the region rips the fruits of development and the security scenario becomes peaceful.

-• In 2017, a person tied to a bonnet of jeep and used as a shield against stone pelters.
+• In 2017, a person tied to the bonnet of a jeep and used it as a shield against stone pelters.
 This event was criticised by human right activists all over the world.

 • Amnesty International described it as inhuman act and amounting to torture and according to Geneva Convention it is war crime.